ITC has exited a painful decade: Morgan Stanley

-New Delhi, March 21 (IANS) Morgan Stanley has said that ITC has exited a painful decade of high cigarette taxes, ESG headwinds, diverging global trends, an underperforming FMCG business, and the loss of foreign flows.
+New Delhi: Morgan Stanley has said that ITC has exited a painful decade of high cigarette taxes, ESG headwinds, diverging global trends, an underperforming FMCG business, and the loss of foreign flows.

 In a research note, Morgan Stanley said that it expects cigarette tax regulations to be benign relative to the 150 per cent increase seen in 2010-19.
 The tax increases could be similar to the 80 per cent seen in 2001-09, and over the next few years, could echo the 2003-07 period when economic growth was strong and tax increases were reasonable.